Beverley Davies, BABCP Accredited CBT Therapist

 Social anxiety - Low self esteem - Difficulties with problem solving or decision making - Procrastination - Difficulties with confidence or assertiveness - Stress Management - including work and school related stress - Adolescents

 Sessions are currently charged at £50 per 50 minute treatment session for private paying clients.
 I also offer a limited amount of evening appointments and these will be charged at a rate of £60 per session.
+I can also offer telephone appointments for people who are unable to attend sessions for varying reasons and these are charged at the normal rate above.

 You can also contact me for a free 15 minute telephone consultation to briefly discuss your difficulty and whether CBT may be useful for you.